ZiweiXU/LENSR/README.md

 This repository accompanies the paper "Embedding Symbolic Knowledge into Deep Networks" (NeurIPS 2019).

-To replicate the experiments in the paper, clone and run with the NeurIPS2019 state:
+To replicate the experiments in the paper, clone and run with the NeurIPS2019 tag:

 `git clone -b NeurIPS2019 github.com/ZiweiXU/LENSR .`